'Black Widow' spins new Covid-era box office record - RFI

 Los Angeles (AFP)

-New Disney superhero film "Black Widow" took in an estimated $80 million in North America this three-day weekend, a pandemic-era record as the Marvel Universe showed continuing lure, industry watcher Exhibitor Relations reported Sunday.
+New Disney superhero film "Black Widow" took just over $80 million in North American theaters this weekend -- a pandemic-era record that highlights the continuing lure of the Marvel Cinematic Universe -- industry watcher Exhibitor Relations reported Monday.

+The movie, starring Scarlett Johansson as the Russian former superspy, took $80.4 million at the domestic box office between Friday and Sunday.

+The film has not yet been granted a release date in China, where Beijing is seeking to boost domestic summer blockbusters.

-Far behind in second place was Universal's action thriller "F9: The Fast Saga," at $10.9 million, down by more than half from last weekend's take.
+Far behind "Black Widow" in second place was Universal's action thriller "F9: The Fast Saga," at $11.4 million, down by roughly half from last weekend's take.

 It had held the previous pandemic-era record with a $70 million opening.
 Vin Diesel, Michelle Rodriguez and John Cena star in this ninth installment in the "Fast and Furious" franchise.